The knife is one of man’s oldest and most useful tools. As time has progressed the knife has taken on many shapes and sizes to fit varying jobs.

 The compression lock works much like a liner lock, only instead of the front of the knife, it operates through an opening at the back of the knife, which allows the knife to be opened and closed rather safely and easily.
 In tandem with the Benchmade Axis lock, closing a knife through this method can be used manually by pushing the blade back, or with a flick of the wrist and letting centripetal force do the rest.

-This next price range of knives is for people who have been in the hobby for a decent amount of time, or want to jump straight into the deep end.
+This next price range of the best EDC pocket knives is for people who have been in the hobby for a decent amount of time, or want to jump straight into the deep end.
 Knives in this range are officially in the “high tier” of the EDC community.
 Both of these knives are extremely reliable and have been touted as the EDC “GOATS” (Greatest of all time) by numerous hobbyists in the community.

 The blade is a “reverse tanto blade” that combines the advantages of a drop point blade and tanto blade for ultimate versatility.
 Also being composed of S30V steel, this blade makes a wonderful “jack of all trades” style knife.